Brau1973/CProjectMosquetaGame/README.md

 # CProjectMosquetaGame
-My first development project at the university, developed with C/C++, a console APP.
-This Project was developed in 2018 without the knowledge of GIT, so there is no history of commits and pushs...

 The project is based on the well-known game "Mosqueta".
 In the game you have X quantity of cups and a hidden rock on one of them, so you make a bet and try to guess where the rock is, if you are right you win money.

+It was my first development project at the university, developed with C/C++, a console APP.

 ## Skills:
 [![C](https://camo.githubusercontent.com/85dd8c38ef3fd94472ab991bed05066671c0bd12129002379f11d3ca352f9956/68747470733a2f2f696d672e736869656c64732e696f2f7374617469632f76313f7374796c653d666f722d7468652d6261646765266d6573736167653d4326636f6c6f723d323232323232266c6f676f3d43266c6f676f436f6c6f723d413842394343266c6162656c3d)]()